-Cloudflare bot plans · Cloudflare Bot Management docs
+Plans — Business and Enterprise

 The JavaScript Detections (JSD) engine identifies headless browsers and other malicious fingerprints.
 This engine performs a lightweight, invisible JavaScript injection on the client side of any request while honoring our strict privacy standards.
 We do not collect any personally identifiable information during the process.
 The JSD engine either blocks, challenges, or passes requests to other engines.

 JSD is completely optional.
-To adjust your settings, configure Super Bot Fight Mode from Firewall > Bots.
+To adjust your settings, configure Super Bot Fight Mode from Security > Bots.

 Considerations